jorgebucaran/fisher/README.md

 set -U fish_path ~/my/path
 ```

-### How do I have fisherman copy plugin files instead of linking
+### How do I have fisherman copy plugin files instead of linking?

 By default, fisherman will create symlinks to plugin files.